GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 DONE:

 *   Creating topic for new comments on post and continuing conversation
+*   Creating topic for new posts after publishing
 *   Mirroring comment/forum post changes WordPress to bbPress and back
 *   Mirroring comment/forum post status (spam, unapproved, approved)
 *   Per-post enable/disable for comment syncronization